florgard/lovela/DOC.md

 Language features that benefit from having readable names are implemented in the standard library.
 The standard library can then be translated to various languages.

+### Code can be arranged in left to right or right to left order

+If the language is

 ### Other consequences

 Other principles should probably also be considered, but that's beyond my limited knowledge of non-western cultures.